YellowOnion/steam-runtime-tools/README.md

         $ ln -s /var/chroots/steamrt_scout_amd64 \
             ~/.steam/root/common/SteamLinuxRuntime/scout-chroot/files

-    Note that to use a `chroot` in this way, it must have at least `libc6:amd64` and `libc6:i386` installed. `pressure-vessel` does not currently support containers that do not have both word-sizes.

 * Launch a game once without pressure-vessel

 * Configure the launch options for the chosen game.
 Either use the Steam